brainiakk/vid-ad/README.md

 <h3>Vid Ad & Campaign</h3>

 <p>
-This is an old project, I updated the packages so you can use most of the codes with laravel
+This is an old project, I updated the packages so you can use most of the codes with Laravel 8
 </p>
 <p>
 A Simple youtube like video streaming and ad/campaign management system